Data Darbar: Location

-Data Darbar is located in the centre of Old City Lahore.
-Surrounding it are Lower Mall Road, Bhati Gate, Gawalmandi & Karbala Gamay Shah.
+Data Darbar is located in the center of Old City Lahore.
+Surrounding it are Lower Mall Road, Bhati Gate, Gawalmandi and Karbala Gamay Shah.

 History

 The shrine was originally established as a simple grave next to the mosque which Ali Hujwiri had built on the outskirts of Lahore in the 11th century.
 By the 13th century, the belief that the spiritual powers of great Sufi saints were attached to their burial sites was widespread in the Muslim world, and so a larger shrine was built to commemorate the burial site of Hujwiri during the Mughal period.
 The shrine complex was expanded in the 19th century, and Hujwiri's mosque rebuilt.
+However, some historians claim that the present shrine doesn't house the grave of Ali Hujwiri.
+This place was a site where he used to come for worship.
+His actual grave is hidden in Shahi Qilla, Lahore.

 The shrine came under Pakistani government control as part of the Auquf Ordinance of 1960, with the official aim of preventing shrine caretakers throughout the country from financially exploiting devotees.
-The shrine was greatly expanded in the 1980s under the rule of military dictator Zia ul-Haq, during which time the shrine became the largest in South Asia.
+The shrine was greatly expanded in the 1980s under the rule of military leader Zia ul-Haq, during which it became the largest in South Asia.
 Offices for NGOs, a library, madrasa, police station, carpark, and offices were all added under his regime.
 Designated spaces for musical performances, and new free kitchen were also added during that time.
 New markets have emerged around the site since its massive expansion.

 Since 1965, the mehfil-e-sama, a 2-day qawwali music festival, had been held adjacent to the shrine, which in 1992 shifted to a nearby school.

 Terror attacks

 On 1 July 2010, two suicide bombers attacked the shrine.
-At least 50 people were killed, and 200 others were hurt in the blasts.
-On 8 May 2019, another blast at the same site killed twelve people included police officials Saddam Hussain, Head Constable Shahid Nazir, Head Constable Muhammad Sohail, Head Constable Gulzar Ahmad, Constable Muhammad Saleem, and security guard Rafaqat Ali near the entrance gate for female visitors.
+At least 50 people were killed, and 200 others were injured in the blasts.
+On 8 May 2019, another blast at the same site killed twelve people.